pBread/sms-content-moderator/README.md

 - **Customization**: You are encouraged to review and modify the provided policy documents to fit your use-case.
 You can also create new policies by adding corresponding entries to the blacklist CSV and creating new policy markdown files.

-# DEPRECATED
+# To Do

-## Docs to Add
+## Documentation

+- Tips for building prompts:

   - using message examples

 - API response format

-### Deployment Examples
+- Deploment Examples

-The directory cmd/ has multiple examples of various deployments.

   - cmd/server is a simple server.
 Note: It doesn't have authentication
   - cmd/conversations shows a simple server example deployed for Twilio Conversations.

-### Twilio Conversations Example
+- Conversations example

   - Twilio is authenticated through the X-Twilio-Signature, see https://www.twilio.com/docs/usage/webhooks/webhooks-security#validating-signatures-from-twilio
   - You need to define the env variables CONVERSATIONS_PRE_EVENT_WEBHOOK_URL & TWILIO_AUTH_TOKEN

+The directory cmd/ has multiple examples of various deployments.

+- cmd/server is a simple server.
+Note: It doesn't have authentication
+- cmd/conversations shows a simple server example deployed for Twilio Conversations.